 Outside tutors must coordinate their efforts with the teachers to make the tutor's work more effective.
 Episcopal will work with all such professionals to meet the individual needs of students.
-It is recommended, when possible, that tutoring occur before or after school and away from campus.
+It is recommended, when possible, that tutoring occurs before or after school and away from campus.
 When outside professionals tutor students on campus, the following procedures must be followed:

-- An Episcopal Academic Assistance Plan, prepared by the School, must be on file for tutoring to take place on campus.
-A family must provide a full educational assessment providing information regarding learning concerns in order to receive an Episcopal Assistance Plan. - Each professional shall schedule any such on campus sessions(s) with the Director of the Learning Services.
+- Each professional shall schedule any such on-campus sessions(s) with the Director of Student Support.
 The Director will assign the professional a location in which to work with the student.
-Any changes to the tutoring schedule throughout the school year will go through the Director of Student Support Services. - The professional must sign in at the School Office each time he/she is on campus and sign out when leaving. - If it is necessary for the professional to observe the student in the classroom or when the student is with other students, the professional may not interact or have contact with the student without the permission of the teacher, and the professional may not interact or have contact with other students without written permission of the other students' parents. - Outside tutors will be expected to communicate at minimum on a monthly basis with the classroom teacher and/or the Director of Student Support Services to provide information about student progress. - All outside professionals shall be required to abide by the rules and regulations established by the Board of Trustees.
+Any changes to the tutoring schedule throughout the school year will go through the Director of Student Support Services. - The professional must sign in at the School Office each time he/she is on campus and sign out when leaving. - If it is necessary for the professional to observe the student in the classroom or when the student is with other students, the professional may not interact or have contact with the student without the permission of the teacher, and the professional may not interact or have contact with other students without written permission of the other students' parents. - Outside tutors will be expected to communicate at a minimum on a monthly basis with the classroom teacher and/or the Director of Student Support Services to provide information about student progress.

+• All outside professionals shall be required to abide by the rules and regulations established by the Board of Trustees.
 Episcopal reserves the right to impose reasonable restrictions on such outside personnel in order to further the educational mission of the School.